Contacts Plugin

 Deprecated for Cordova 9.0 or higher.

-Although the object is attached to the global scoped navigator
+Although the object is attached to the global scoped navigator, it is not available until after the deviceready event.

 This plugin is being deprecated.
 No more work will be done on this plugin by the Cordova development community.
 You can continue to use this plugin and it should work as-is in the future but any more arising issues will not be fixed by the Cordova community.